10 Best Remote Collaboration Tools (and 6 Free Virtual Collaboration Tools)

 Various organizations joined forces with Workhuman, particularly using Social Recognition, and were able to successfully implement recognition and achieve impressive ROI (return on investment).

-LinkedIn, for example, showed a 96% retention rate in current employees receiving recognition, whereas new workers receiving recognition demonstrated a 9% increase in retention rate.
+LinkedIn, for example, showed a 96% retention rate in current employees receiving recognition, whereas new workersOpens in a new tab receiving recognition demonstrated a 9% increase in retention rate.
+Similarly, employees at EATON were 2 times less likely to leave after receiving recognition.

 Best online collaboration tool for screen sharing